-Derek Briggs is professor and chair of the Research and Evaluation Methodology program.
+Derek Briggs is a Professor of the Research and Evaluation Methodology program.
 He is also the director of the Center for Assessment Design Research and Evaluation (CADRE).
 Dr. Briggs’s research agenda focuses upon building sound methodological approaches for the measurement and evaluation of growth in student learning.
 His daily agenda is to challenge conventional wisdom and methodological chicanery as they manifest themselves in educational research, policy and practice.
 As a psychometrician, Dr. Briggs works with states and other entities to provide technical advice on the design and use of large-scale student assessments.
 He has a special interest in the use of learning progressions as a method for facilitating student-level inferences about growth, and helping to bridge the use of test scores for formative and summative purposes.
 Other interests include the use and analysis of statistical models to support causal inferences about the effects of educational interventions on student achievement.

 Dr. Briggs teaches graduate level courses on quantitative research methodology with a focus on psychometrics.
 These include Quantitative Methods in Educational Research I (EDUC 8230), Measurement in Survey Research (EDUC 8710), Advanced Topics in Measurement (EDUC 8720) and Categorical Data Analysis (EDUC 7396).

 Dr. Briggs’s investigations into the relationship between developmental (i.e., vertical) score scales and inferences about student growth and teacher/school value-added were recognized with an award by the National Council for Measurement in Education and Provost’s Achievement Award at the University of Colorado.
 He is widely recognized for his evaluations of the effects of test preparation on college admissions exam performance.